One of the most important popularizers of rock and roll during the '50s,

 March 15, 1964 Freed was indicted by a federal grand jury for tax evasion.
 The IRS claimed that Freed owed $37,920 tax on unreported of $56,652 for the years 1957-59.
 Living in Palm Springs, California at the time, Freed was poor, unemployed and unemployable.
 Before he could answer the charges he entered a hospital suffering from uremia.
 Alan Freed died Jan 20, 1965 a penniless, broken man.
 He was 43.

-songwriting credits that weren't his, paid performers on his tours very little and
+man who claimed songwriting credits that weren't his, paid performers on his tours very

 Alan Freed was inducted in to The Rock and Roll Hall of Fame in 1986.